School of Sport, Health and Social Sciences

 James is a senior lecturer in sport science and performance.
 He graduated from the University of Portsmouth in 2004 with a BSc (Hons) in Sports Science.
 Following graduation, he briefly worked as a cardiac technician at St Richard’s Hospital, Chichester, before joining the University of Southampton as a sports science technician.
 During his time at Southampton University, James completed a part-time MSc in Sports Performance (2008).
 In 2010, James joined the University of Winchester as a sport science technician and teaching assistant.
 In 2013, James completed a PGCL&T in HE and became a Fellow of the Higher Education Academy.

 James moved to Solent University in 2014 as a technician instructor and, as the BASES laboratory director, was responsible for the day-to-day running of the sports science laboratories.
 In 2018, he joined the academic team as a senior lecturer in sport science and performance and primarily teaches sport and exercise physiology.
-Since 2014, James has been studying for his PhD, which aims to investigate the reliability and validity of a novel all-out cycling testing protocol to estimate critical power.
+In 2019, James completed his PhD, which investigated the reliability and validity of a novel all-out cycling testing protocol to estimate critical power.

 James is a BASES-accredited sport and exercise scientist and has experience of providing sports science support to amateur and professional athletes/teams.